LuisGoncalves05/Minidash/docs/README.md

 **Problem in Context**

-Minidash uses Lanterna for its I/O operations.
-Lanterna has a rather complicated interface with more complexity and functionality than what was needed for Minidash.
-Besides adding unnecessary I/O-related clutter where it didn't belong, it forced us to repeat code in many places and to tightly couple our implementation with Lanterna's.
+Minidash uses Lanterna for its I/O operations, which has a rather complicated interface with more complexity and functionality than what was needed for Minidash.
+Besides adding unnecessary I/O-related clutter where it wasn't necessary, it forced us to often repeat code and tightly couple our implementation with Lanterna's.

 **The Pattern**

-We solved this problem with the **Facade Pattern**.
-This pattern requires creating a new class that provides only the features needed in another more complex class and abstracts away the repeated code.
+We solved this problem using the **Facade Pattern**, which requires creating a new class that provides only the features needed from another more complex class, abstracting repeated code.

 **Implementation**

-While the original implementation of this pattern relied on a single interface, **IOAdapter**, which was implemented by the **LanternaIOAdapter** class, we latter realized that this violated the Interface Segregation Principle.
+While the original implementation of this pattern relied on a single interface, **IOAdapter**, which was implemented by the **LanternaIOAdapter** class, we later realized that this violated the Interface Segregation Principle.
 As such, we decided to create two new interfaces, **InputAdapter** and **OutputAdapter**, which are both implemented by LanternaIOAdapter:

 ![img](https://www.fe.up.pt/~arestivo/page/img/examples/lpoo/state.svg)